Bernard Lafayette

-Bernard Lafayette (or LaFayette) Jr. (/læfiˈɛt/; born July 29, 1940) is an American civil rights activist and organizer and Baptist minister, who was a leader in the Civil Rights Movement.
-He played a leading role in early organizing of the Selma Voting Rights Movement; was a member of the Nashville Student Movement; and worked closely throughout the 1960s movements with groups such as the Student Nonviolent Coordinating Committee (SNCC), the Southern Christian Leadership Conference (SCLC), and the American Friends Service Committee.
+Bernard Lafayette (or LaFayette) Jr. (/læfiˈɛt/; July 29, 1940 – March 5, 2026) was an American civil rights activist, organizer and Baptist minister, who was a leader in the civil rights movement.
+He played a leading role in early organizing of the Selma Voting Rights Movement.
+He was also a member of the Nashville Student Movement and worked closely throughout the 1960s movements with groups such as the Student Nonviolent Coordinating Committee (SNCC), the Southern Christian Leadership Conference (SCLC), and the American Friends Service Committee.

-Childhood
+Background

-Lafayette was born and raised in Tampa, Florida.
-His parents were Bernard Lafayette Sr. and Verdell Lafayette.
-Bernard was the eldest of eight children.
-His siblings were Harold Rozelia, Brenda, Geri, Michael, and Victoria.
+Lafayette was born on July 29, 1940, in Tampa, Florida, where he was also raised.
+His parents were Willie Verdell (Forrester) and Bernard Lafayette Sr. Bernard was the eldest of eight children.
+His siblings were Harold, Joyce, Rozelia, Brenda, Geri, Michael, and Victoria.
 Lafayette spent much of his childhood in Tampa.
 His family grew up poor, so Bernard started working odd jobs to gain more income by the age of 11.
 His jobs included cashiering, meat cutting, delivering produce, and collecting change at a coffee shop.
-When reminiscing on his childhood, Bernard says: "I had to grow up rapidly.
+When reminiscing on his childhood, Bernard said: "I had to grow up rapidly.
 In other words, I didn't have a childhood."

-Despite being Black in the south, Lafayette says he initially attended an integrated elementary school, and eventually began to go to schools that were still segregated.
-While he was at the integrated school he says that "even though it wasn't segregated, I could still see the contrast between the two worlds."
-Bernard has clear recollections of some of the racism that he experienced at a young age.
-When Bernard was seven years old, he was heading downtown with his grandmother, Ma Foster, so they decided to catch a cable car.
-One of the segregation laws regarding cable cars was that Black people would pay at the front door, and then enter through the back door.
-When his grandmother paid the cable car driver, the driver started driving before either of them could board, pocketing their money and leaving them stranded.
-Lafayette says that this was one of the first instances where he realized that he wanted to do something about how African Americans were being treated.
+Despite being Black in the south, Lafayette said he initially attended an integrated elementary school, and eventually began to go to schools that were still segregated.
+While he was at the integrated school he said that "even though it wasn't segregated, I could still see the contrast between the two worlds."
+Bernard had clear recollections of some of the racism that he experienced at a young age.
+When Bernard was seven years old, he was heading downtown with his grandmother, Ma Foster, so they decided to catch a streetcar.
+One of the segregation laws regarding streetcars was that Black people would pay at the front door, and then enter through the back door.
+When his grandmother paid the streetcar driver, the driver started driving before either of them could board, pocketing their money and leaving them stranded.
+Lafayette said that this was one of the first instances where he realized that he wanted to do something about how African Americans were being treated.